ispoljari/the-pig-game/README.md

 # PIG (dice game)

 ## ABOUT THE PROJECT
 This is my first "serious" front-end project which I've decided to upload to GitHub.
 It is a part of the "Complete Javascript course" taught by Jonas Schmedtmann at Udemy.
 Basically it was a follow-along video course in basic JS coding.
 The HTML, CSS and JavaScript code uploaded to this repository is almost completely identical to the code provided in the course.
-I am still learning the basics of web design and my approach for now is to copy other people's code and try to understand it by reproducing it.
-I am aware that this code probably looks ridiculously simplistic to experienced web designers, but for me it was a valuable teaching experience and I'm proud of how much I've accomplished so far in my learning path.

 ## ABOUT THE GAME
 The following description of the game is taken from [Wikipedia.](https://en.wikipedia.org/wiki/Pig_dice_game)